How does Stash work?

 Once you sign up, you will need to connect a checking account, and then you can buy fractional shares with as little as $5 and start investing.
 Your first investment should always be your recommended mix, which is based on your risk profile.
 After that, you can invest based on your beliefs, goals, and interests.
-We’ve given the funds available on Stash names that help you know what they’re all about like “Defending America” and “Clean & Green.”
+We’ve given the ETFs available on Stash names that help you know what they’re all about, and individual stocks are listed under the company’s name.

 That’s it – sign up, customize your portfolio, and boom, you’re an investor.

 To open a Stash Retire account, you first need a Stash Invest account.
 Then you simply need to answer a couple more questions to make sure we match you with the appropriate retirement account, and you can start with as little as $5.

 Q. Will Stash tell me when to sell my stock shares?

 You will be able to sell your shares of stock in the same way that you sell shares of an ETF today.
 For guidance on how to judge the performance of a company, we recommend that you consult all available resources on learn.stashinvest.com.